Flying-Acorn/Soil-SDK-Unity/docs/core/Integration.md

 - Configuring SDK settings (App ID, SDK Token, etc.)
 - Installing required dependencies

+**Service Enablement**: Ensure the Core service is enabled for your account.
+Reach out to your Soil contact to enable the service for you.

 ## Basic Integration

 To integrate the Soil SDK Core, initialize it at the start of your application and handle success/failure events: